guidance-guarantee-programme/pension_guidance/content/benefits.md

 Cash includes taking your whole pot in one go or as smaller amounts.

 $E
 **Example** You’re 67 and applying for Housing Benefit.
-You have taken £10,000 tax-free cash from your pot.
+You’ve taken £10,000 tax-free cash from your pot.
 Your remaining pot is £30,000.
 Because you’re past Pension Credit qualifying age both amounts will count when your benefit is assessed.
 $E

 ##Taking an income from your pension